 For very low flow rate applications, pressure can deform the tube, leading to a change of its internal volume.
 This change of volume is often responsible for slowdown in pressure equilibration when dead-end tubings are used.
 The deformation of the tube due to internal pressure can be roughly approximated using the following relations: dV/V=2P/E (for thick walled tubes) or dV/V=P*R/(E*t) (for thin walled tubes), where P is the pressure change value, E is the Young modulus of the tube material, R is the tube radius and t the thickness of the tube (values for common tubes are given below).
-To limit compliance effects of tubes, small and rigid tubes are preferred and can significantly improve fluidic reactivity.
-But sometimes the high compliance of a soft tubing can also be employed in a sophisticated manner to smoothen microfluidic flow rate fluctuations often observed when using a syringe pump.
+To limit compliance effects of tubes, small and rigid tubes are preferred and can Syringe Pump Flow Stabilizer Microfluidic Kit But sometimes the high compliance of a soft tubing can also be employed in a sophisticated manner to Syringe Pump Flow Stabilizer Microfluidic Kit often observed when using a syringe pump.

 Pressure Drop in a Microfluidic Tubing

 For thin capillary, the pressure drop along the tube can become non-negligible and or dominating comparing to the pressure drop in the microfluidic chip.
 This pressure drop, induced by the fluidic resistance of the tube can be approximated by using Poiseuille low as follow: dP =8Lη.Q/pi.R^4.
 Where L is the tube length, Q is the flow rate in the tube and η is the viscosity of the fluid.
 Typical numbers are given in the table below.
 Fluidic resistances are often used in microfluidic setups to get rid of flow rate instabilities and pressure variations created by droplet generation, or enable low fluidic resistance setups to work with low flow rates.